hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 17\.
 The concentration called right knowledge is that which is followed by reasoning, discrimination bliss, unqualified egoism.

 Samadhi is divided into two varieties.
-One is called the Samprajnâta, and the other the Asamprajnâta.
+One is called the Samprajnāta, and the other the Asamprajnāta.
 In the Samprajnata Samadhi come all the powers of controlling nature.
 It is of four varieties.
 The first variety is called the Savitarka, when the mind meditates upon an object again and again, by isolating it from other objects.
 There are two sorts of